Phylicia Rashad and More Stars React to Bill Cosby's Overturned Conviction - E! Online

 "We want to thank the Pennsylvania Supreme Court.
 This is what we have been fighting for and this is justice and justice for Black America," Cosby's attorney Andrew Wyatt said in a statement.
 "This is justice Mr. Cosby has been fighting for.
 They saw the light.
 He waived his fifth amendment right and settled out of court.
 He was given a deal and he had immunity.
 He should have never been charged."

 Cosby was accused of drugging and sexually assaulting Andrea Constand in 2004.
 He was found guilty of aggravated indecent assault and sentenced by a judge in September 2018.
+Cosby maintains that his contact with Constand was consensual and he has denied all other allegations of wrongdoing.

 When judge Steven T. O'Neill delivered the three- to 10-year sentence, he said, "Nobody is above the law because of where they live, who they are, wealth, fame, celebrity or even philanthropy."
 After today's decision, district attorney Kevin R. Steele voiced his disappointment at Cosby's freedom.